Libera-Chat/libera-chat.github.io/bylaws.md

 9. All documents, including the minutes, from a monthly general meeting should be adjusted and published to the membership no more than four (4) weeks after the end of the meeting.

+10. All documents, including the adjusted minutes from a monthly general meeting should be released publicly no more than six (6) weeks after the end of the meeting.

+    Minutes should normally include the essence of discussion and substantive decision-making, but not specific comments or identifiable details of members.

+    Publicly-released documents may redact 'confidential' items, which if disclosed may be harmful to individuals or infrastructure, could breach legal privilege, or are otherwise sensitive.

+    The reason for treating an item as 'confidential' must be noted in the released minutes, and items to be redacted should normally be discussed during the meeting, but may also be introduced by the secretary following the meeting.

+    In either case, redactions must be included by the secretary in the minutes published to the membership to allow for concerns or objections to be raised and ideally resolved prior to public release.

+    In the event of irresolvable objections being raised, items will be presumed to be 'redacted' but must be brought by the secretary to the next meeting for resolution.

-10. An extraordinary general meeting can be called if the board, the auditors, or a majority of the membership requests so.
+11. An extraordinary general meeting can be called if the board, the auditors, or a majority of the membership requests so.

-11. Extraordinary general meetings are governed by the same bylaws as an ordinary monthly general meeting.
+12. Extraordinary general meetings are governed by the same bylaws as an ordinary monthly general meeting.

 ## Board